nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort clients with the specified attribute and direction
+1. User requests to sort clients with the specified attribute and direction.

 2. ClientBook shows the sorted list of clients.